paugier/mercurial-jupyterbook/book/advanced-concepts/concepts.md

 to represent the idea “there is no parent here”.
 This hash is simply a string of zeroes.

-In {ref}`fig-concepts-revlog`, you can see an example of the conceptual structure of a revlog.
-Filelogs, manifests, and changelogs all have this same structure;
-they differ only in the kind of data stored in each delta or snapshot.
+In {numref}`fig-concepts-revlog`, you can see an example of the conceptual structure of a revlog.
+Filelogs, manifests, and changelogs all have this same structure; they differ only in the kind of data stored in each delta or snapshot.

 The first revision in a revlog (at the bottom of the image) has the null ID in both of its parent slots.
 For a “normal” revision, its first parent slot contains